Safe & Engaging Streets

 While making arrests and enforcing the law is part of the role, the focus is more about building relationships with businesses, organizations, residents and visitors downtown.

 SUPPORTING BUSINESS OWNERS AND EQUITY-DESERVING INDIVIDUALS IN THE DOWNTOWN GUELPH COMMUNITY TO ENSURE DOWNTOWN IS A SAFE, INCLUSIVE, AND WELCOMING SPACE FOR ALL.

 Getting around in Downtown Guelph is getting easier.
 Our community has been working hard towards a barrier-free downtown.
 In 2016 StopGap ramps were built and customized for 40+ downtown businesses.

 The DGBA, with input from the provincial government and accessibility action groups, produced a business tool kit.
 The tool kit aims to educate businesses and offer advice on how best to accommodate those with additional needs, whether they be physical or intellectual.
 It also includes a list of resources for both businesses and customers.

 - HERE 24/7: 1-844-437-3247

-If you see someone on the street in need of assistance (not an emergency response), call:
+If you see someone on the street in need of assistance (not an emergency response) and Welcoming Streets is unavailable, call: